nih-cfde/use-case-library-build/library/USERSTORY-63.md

 ---
-input: raw datasets matched to identifiers and metadata from studies
+input: Raw datasets matched to identifiers and metadata from studies
 output: raw datasets matched to identifiers
 task: match datasets to metadata
 ---